iterative development

 Conclusion

-So, this was an overview of incremental Vs iterative methodologies in an organization.
-Both methodologies are useful and selecting the right one can help you achieve your business goals and objectives.
-If you liked this guide, let us know in the comment section.
+So, this was an overview of incremental development vs. iterative development methodologies in an organization.
+Both methodologies are useful, and selecting the right one can help you achieve your business goals and objectives.
+If you liked this guide, let us know in the comments section!

 Frequently Asked Questions